Srile/ggj-2025/server/README.md

 Clients may send JSON Strings:

-0. Connect/disconnect to/from a room:
+0. Connect/disconnect to/from a room.
+Connecting also spawns you on the first free player position:

 ```json
 {